-The art of building a budget is understanding your income, fixed expenses and flexible expenses.
+The art of building a budget is understanding your income, fixed expenses, 529 savings plan and flexible expenses.

 Once you’ve calculated your total monthly expenses, you can subtract it from your income.
 Time Magazine’s list of 12 Hidden College Expenses can help familiarize you with some additional costs you can expect.
 Ideally, after subtracting your expenses from your income, you’ll have some money left over that you can then use to build an emergency fund.
 (We’ll look at emergency funds later in this article.)